sensiolabs/SensioGeneratorBundle/Resources/doc/index.rst

 -----------------------------

 .. versionadded:: 2.3
-  The possibility to override the dkeleton templates was added in 2.3.
+  The possibility to override the skeleton templates was added in 2.3.

 All generators use a template skeleton to generate files.
 By default, the commands use templates provided by the bundle under its ``Resources/skeleton``